syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 ## Reorder the underlying collection

-The underlying collection can be reordered by set the [UpdateSource](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.DragDropController~UpdateSource.html) property.
-The default value for UpdateSource property is `false`.
-To update the underlying items in the collection, follow the code example.
+The underlying collection can be reordered directly by setting the [UpdateSource](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.DragDropController~UpdateSource.html) property to `true`.
+The default value is `false`.
+Refer the below code example.

 {% highlight c# %}
 this.listView.DragDropController.UpdateSource = true;